enajx/Embodied_AI/README.md

 </p>

-### A very nice summery made by Stefania Druga: [Creative Chaos for Creative AI ](https://blog.goodaudience.com/creative-chaos-for-creative-ai-mit-media-lab-berlin-737579895ccf)
+### A very nice summery written by Stefania Druga with the highlight: [Creative Chaos for Creative AI ](https://blog.goodaudience.com/creative-chaos-for-creative-ai-mit-media-lab-berlin-737579895ccf)

 ### What's missing in AI?

 * **Physical**: Things that we can touch are easier to understand and to connect with